turukawa/whyqd/readme.md

 ##### Long-term roadmap:

 Once the basic system is up and stable, then adding in new wiqi objects to support a much richer environment of book creation, including technical textbooks.
-I would also like the software to handle multiple books (requiring a search interface and a completely different approach to presenting the content).

 There's a long way to go and I would be grateful for code review and forks.